Missions: Microsatellites

 Because successful RF geolocation depends on formation flying by multiple satellites, SFL’s expertise with advanced attitude and formation control software and hardware was a crucial part of the project.
 SFL’s commercially affordable technology enables superior pointing accuracy and targeting along with precise positioning.
 The technology is critical for the application since the relative position of each satellite in the constellation must be controlled and known accurately to geolocate the transmission sources of the RF signals.

-Each new cluster expands HawkEye 360’s global revisit and collection capacity.
-These clusters will enable the constellation to have a global revisit rate of less than one hour, which is key to monitoring global activities and supporting timely defense, national security, and commercial applications.
+Each new cluster expands HawkEye 360’s global revisit and collection capacity, which is key to monitoring global activities and supporting timely defense, national security, and commercial applications.

 The HawkEye 360 Constellation is a prime example of how SFL leverages its innovative technology and decades of experience to create low-cost, high-performance small satellites.